Skip to Content

 Coffee Mocha Brownies

-If you don’t have any brewed coffee, instant espresso powder will work quite nicely.
+To maintain the perfect wet-to-dry ingredient ratio, use brewed espresso in place of the water.
+If you don’t have any brewed coffee, instant espresso powder will also work well.

 Add Something Special

 Brownie batter, whether from the box or from scratch, begs to have something special tossed into the mix.
-Some of the special ingredients I’ve added include:
+After all, chocolate mixes well with various ingredients.
+Additionally, some of these ingredients will add an interesting texture to your dessert.

 • ¼ cup of coconut flakes